iqbalfachry/Capstone-Project-Stuffy-App-Bangkit-2022/README.md

 # About Stuffy

-Stuffy’s Stuffy emphasizes cashless, paperless, and touchless transactions within the parking service system.
-It utilizes machine learning to detect the license plate number of the vehicle.
+Stuffy’s Stuffy App make you can share the stuff waste for free

 # Highlight Features